lewisjsmith/lewisjsmith/README.md

 **Software Engineer** with professional experience spanning teams from UK to Japan.

-Recent graduate of the competitive Daiwa Anglo-Japanese foundation scholarship, info in the link below 🇯🇵
+Recent graduate of the competitive Daiwa Anglo-Japanese Foundation scholarship, info in the link below 🇯🇵
 https://dajf.org.uk/scholarships/daiwa-scholarship/scholars/daiwa-scholars-2024